deanosmith/deanosmith/README.md

 **Data Platform Engineer** · _Copenhagen - Denmark_

 I build and maintain **data infrastructure and processing systems**, and lightweight personal productivity web apps.
-<br>My work usually sits at the intersection of data engineering, API integrations, and clean intuitive interfaces... _if I can help_.
+<br>My work usually sits at the intersection of data engineering, API integrations, and clean intuitive interfaces... _if I can help it_.

 ---